OmniAIHQ/omniai-core/src/providers/openai/README.md

 # OpenAI Provider

-This provider implements the `TextProvider` interface for OpenAI's `chat/completions` API.
+This provider implements the unified AI interface for OpenAI, exposing capabilities through namespaced APIs for text and image generation.

 ## Configuration